7 Stellar Meditation Apps To Deepen Your Practice (Or Start It!)

 Those who meditate regularly swear by it—and those who don't, well, may have some trouble getting started.
 In either case, choosing the right app for you and your specific needs is a great way to take your meditation practice to the next level.

-So, we rounded up our top seven picks for the best meditation apps of 2022, plus why now is as good a time as ever to start your meditation journey.
+So, we rounded up our top seven picks for the best meditation apps of 2023, plus learn why now is as good a time as ever to start your meditation journey.

 The benefits of meditation.

-Whichever style you opt for, meditation has been found in research1 to lower stress, pain, anxiety, and depression, as well as improve mindfulness, memory, and overall efficiency.
+Whichever style you opt for, research1 has found meditation has been to lower stress, pain, anxiety, and depression, as well as improve mindfulness, memory, and overall efficiency.
 On a physiological level, it even shows benefits for heart and brain health, increasing gray matter in the brain, and lowering blood pressure, among other things.

 And these benefits are sure to make their way into even the smallest areas of your life, helping you to make more mindful decisions and operate from a place of ease and presence every day.

 "Daily meditation physically alters our brain.
 It increases the size of areas of our brain involved in: learning and retaining information, memory, focusing attention, integrating and regulating emotions, empathy and compassionate behaviors, language processing, perspective taking abilities, maintaining balance and coordinating movement, and management of willpower," Leah Santa Cruz, Meditation Coach at Balance explains.
 "We also see a reduction in the area of the brain that controls the energy we spend on fear, stress, and anxiety."